w3f/Grants-Program/docs/rfps/Open/bpf-contracts.md

 Despite the constraints, eBPF-based ink! smart contracts would be expected to have some significant advantages over its WASM-based counterpart:

 - Simplicity: Due to its register-based instruction set it would be easier to compile
-- Platform support: it's capable of providing support for both X86 and ARM-based machines
 - Efficiency and performance

 ### Previous work